HRK: Croatian kuna

 Dubrovnik is one of Croatia's most fascinating cities and rich in culture, nightlife and outdoor pursuits.
 Despite suffering heavily during the Croatian War, it’s now looking better than ever with historic buildings just waiting to be discovered.
 The many beaches make for a wonderful full or half-day trip and can be accessed by foot, boat or car.
 And don't forget to tuck into some delicious seafood and sample some of Croatia's native wine.
 After dinner, head to one of the many coastal bars or make a beeline for a club in the Old Town to enjoy the evening the Croatian way.
 There’s plenty of opportunities to stay active on holiday in Croatia.
 Take to the high seas in a chartered boat and find yourself an uninhabited cove where you can spend the day in total privacy.
-A holiday to Dubrovnik in 2018 is the ideal destination for those who want to mix culture, relaxation and adventure for a trip that you'll remember forever.
+A holiday to Dubrovnik in 2021 is the ideal destination for those who want to mix culture, relaxation and adventure for a trip that you'll remember forever.

-Things to do in Dubrovnik
+Top 5 things to do in Dubrovnik

 Despite being heavily bombed during the Croatian War, much of the city has now been reconstructed and is in fine shape.
 Most of the attractions are located in the city’s Old Town.
 The bell tower marks a significant point in the city.
 The bronze statue strikes hourly as the sounds ring out across the town.
 The city walls, which once provided strategic defence for the city, can now be walked and give a unique perspective from above.
 There are several entrances to the walls, and you can pay by credit card or with local currency.
 The Church of St. Ignatius and its Jesuit college is an ornate Baroque structure constructed in the 17th century.
 It’s just one of many ecclesiastical buildings that are worth visiting when you visit Dubrovnik on holiday.
 The city is also famous for being one of the primary filming locations of the popular TV series, Game Of Thrones.
 The Old Town has stood in for several locations, primarily King’s Landing, and several walking tours will take you to many of the otherwise easy-to-miss filming locations.